l-aldarondo/Pewlett-Hackard-Analysis/README.md

 - If we take a look at the retiring titles table and extract the number of employees that meet the requirements for retirement per our query, the total number is about **72,458** employees, meaning potential vacant positions.
 If we compare this  against the number of employees that qualify for mentorship program that are about **1,549**, this is a ratio of about 46.
 The client will have to assign about 46 employees per mentor to prepare the next generation of employees.

 - In order to better help the client we rote 2 additional queries, one to filter the "retiring title table by department" (Fig 1.10 - Fig 1.11) and one to filter the "mentorship retiring table by departments" (Fig 1.12).
-This way the client would have more insight information regarding which departments would be more affected and the mentors that they currently have per department.
-This will allow them to better plan with each department how to fll there vacant positions and how they can maximize their resources.
+In this way the client would have more insight information regarding which departments would be more affected and the mentors that they currently have per department.
+By looking  into Figure 1.11 we can see that not all departments are affected equally, deparments like "Development", "Production" and "Sales" are the more affected.
+This kind of analysi will better position them to plan and assaing resources to the different deartments according to theire needs of vacant positions and to maximize their current resources.

 <br/>